 - What legal issues do you need to consider when making an estate plan if you are an LGBTQ individual?

 - What should be a part of your estate plan?

 - How can an estate planning lawyer in Minnesota or North Dakota help you?

-The specific legal issues that arise during the estate planning process are often the same for LGBT individuals as for anyone else who is making an estate plan.
+The specific legal issues that arise during the estate planning process are often the same for LGBTQ individuals as for anyone else who is making an estate plan.
 You want to ensure that you have control over what happens at the end of your life and you want to control your legacy.
 You also want to protect the people that you love.

 The specifics of your situation will determine if there are any special issues that arise that are different from the areas of concern for cisgendered and heterosexual individuals.
 If you are married and simply leaving assets to your same-sex spouse, the estate planning process may not be complicated at all.
 In many other situations, however, there may be additional steps to take to protect yourself, your assets and your loved ones.